betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 2. Set `failsafe_off_delay` to an appropriate value based on how high you fly (how long you think it will take to land at the set throttle value).
 3. Set `failsafe_throttle` to a value that allows the aircraft to descend at approximately one meter per second (default is 1000 which should be throttle off).

-The behaviour with default one second of stage 1 'guard time' and a 10s Landing time is:
+The behavior with default one second of stage 1 'guard time' and a 10s Landing time is:

 - 300ms holding last values
 - the next 1,200ms at idle throttle with sticks centered (the default fallback settings)